Can you tell me a little bit about yourself?

-I think that having someone who was a young parent, a teen parent, or doctor come to talk to at our high school school would be way more impactful than someone who was a 40 year old virgin.
+I think that having someone who was a young parent, a teen parent, or a doctor come to talk to at our high school would be way more impactful than someone who was a 40-year-old virgin.

-My boyfriend (now husband) and I went to get wine and paper towels at HEB.
-While we were there, he thought to get a pregnancy test because my period has always been irregular.
-It was very casual and I wasn’t concerned.
-When the test came back positive, I assumed it was wrong because we had bought a cheap one.
-We went back and bought three of the more expensive tests.
-All three were positive.
-I even made my boyfriend take one to make sure they weren’t malfunctioning.
-I was 21 at the time.
+I was 21 when I thought it would be prudent to take a pregnancy test since my periods were always irregular.
+When the test came back positive, I assumed it was wrong because I had bought a cheap one.
+I went back and bought three of the more expensive tests.
+All three were positive

-We’re living with my parents right now.
-Once I decided to take the semester off of school, I knew I would move back with my family.
+Sofia arrived in May (specifically, contractions began as I was presenting my final project for International Economics Using Python), so I decided to take the next semester off of school to spend as much time with her as possible.
 My support system has been unreal.
-My mom has really been there for me, my friends are there for me.
+My mom has been foundational in sharing wisdom & peace, and my friends have gone out of their way to be there for me.
 I’m the first of my friends to have a baby so everyone was really excited.
 Sometimes the overwhelming positivity was suffocating, but it was also so needed for me when I was feeling down.
 I can’t say enough good things about the support system that I’ve had.
 The support helps me focus so much more on the good parts of being a mother and made the transition into this new part of my life with the least amount of resistance.
 My life has changed.
-My parents have been so supportive about me finishing my degree.
-I took on my second master’s after I had Sofia.
+My parents have been so supportive about me finishing my degree, to the point that I took on my second master’s after I had Sofia.
 They have made a massive difference.